Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Simulation Results

+A realistic environment was reconstructed from \textit{OpenStreetMap}.
+We considered two scenarios: (i) an urban area near the Giuriati Sports Campus in Milan and (ii) a rural environment, both covering approximately $120\,\text{m} \times 80\,\text{m}$ (see Fig.~\ref{fig:urban_scenario_simulation}), which is compatible with the operational time constraints of lightweight UAV platforms.
+The geographic data were imported into \textsc{Matlab} to extract scenario boundaries and building heights.
+LoS/NLoS conditions between the UAV and the UEs were computed using the \textsc{Matlab} ray-tracing toolbox, and channel realizations were generated with the \textsc{QuaDRiGa} library.
+The \texttt{3GPP\_38.901\_RMa\_LOS/NLOS} and \texttt{3GPP\_38.901\_UMa\_LOS/NLOS} models were adopted for rural and urban scenarios, respectively, providing a reasonable approximation for UAV communications up to 25\,m altitude.
+Doppler effects were included based on UAV motion, with a maximum speed of $6\,\text{m/s}$.
+UE antennas were modeled as randomly oriented half-wave dipoles.

-As discussed in the next section, the \gls{uav} was equipped with two ADALM-PLUTO \gls{sdr} stock antennas, mounted approximately \(30\,\text{cm}\) apart and oriented \(90^\circ\) angle with respect to each other.
-To approximate their 3D radiation pattern, the measured horizontal and vertical cuts were imported and combined through 2D interpolation.
-We set the receiver noise figure to $7\,\mathrm{dB}$ and the carrier frequency to $f_c = 2.4\,\mathrm{GHz}$.
-The power threshold and synchronization metric threshold were both set to $\gamma_{th} = M_{th} = 0.6$.
-The kernel bandwidths $h_x$ and $h_y$ were set to half of the width and height of the spatial region of interest, respectively.
-The convergence tolerance was fixed at $10^{-6}$, with a maximum of $50$ iterations.
-As exchanged traffic between \glspl{ue} and the \gls{uav}, we loaded dummy traffic \gls{sdr} recordings with active \gls{srs} using the \gls{oai} platform, as better described in the next section.
-Finally, to emulate realistic hardware conditions, a timing clock drift of $0.05$\,ppm was introduced at the \glspl{ue}, with drift compensation applied every second, in accordance with the maximum synchronization tolerance defined by the 3GPP specifications~\cite{ JSAC_Paglierani}.
-The \gls{uav} flight grid was discretized with a spatial resolution of 1\,m and \gls{uav} height $z_b^{UAV} 25\,$m.
-The \gls{uav} flight path was described in Section \ref{sec:localization}.
-Throughout the entire \gls{uav} trajectory, measurements were assumed to be collected as soon as they became available, with a minimum spacing of 1\,m between consecutive samples, determined by the scenario resolution.
+The UAV was equipped with two ADALM-PLUTO SDR antennas \cite{plutoSDR_wiki}, spaced $30\,\text{cm}$ apart and oriented orthogonally.
+Their 3D radiation pattern was approximated from measured horizontal and vertical cuts.
+The receiver noise figure was set to $7\,\text{dB}$ and the carrier frequency to $2.4\,\text{GHz}$.
+The detection and synchronization thresholds were fixed to $\gamma_{th} = M_{th} = 0.6$.
+The kernel bandwidths $h_x$ and $h_y$ were set to half of the width and height of the spatial region of interest, respectively, in order to operate at a global spatial scale and avoid spurious local maxima due to noisy measurements.
+The UAV flight grid was discretized with a spatial resolution of $1\,\text{m}$ and a fixed altitude of $25\,\text{m}$, chosen as a trade-off between localization sensitivity and operational feasibility, as higher altitudes reduce the horizontal power gradient while lower ones are often constrained by obstacles.
+Uplink traffic was emulated using SDR recordings with active narrowband SRS generated via the \gls{oai} platform, configured according to the proposed optimized parameters for synchronization and identification.
+To model realistic hardware effects, a UE clock drift of $0.05$\,ppm was introduced with periodic compensation \cite{ JSAC_Paglierani}.